gomi-kuzu/my_lekiwi_prct/README.md

 ```
 ┌────────────────────┐
-│ SO100 Leader Arm   │
+│ SO101 Leader Arm   │
-│ Keyboard           │
+│ JoyController      │
 └─────────┬──────────┘
           │ input
           ↓